 To navigate effectively, consider these examples:

-• Navigating to the Home Directory: Simply type cd without any arguments to return to your home directory.
+- Navigating to the Home Directory: Simply type

-• Moving to the Parent Directory: To go up one level, use cd ...
+to move to the root directory of your macOS. - Moving to the Parent Directory: To go up one level, use

 These commands are the foundation for navigating the file system in Terminal, enabling users to move between directories, access files, and perform various file management tasks more efficiently.

-cd -Return to the previous directorycd -
+cd - | Return to the previous directory | cd - |

 Advanced Navigation Tips